Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Immunities"
 		{
 			// Give the Mutant Tank bullet immunity.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Immunities" section.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF